ferhimedamine/rancher-catalog/templates/registry-portus/README.md

 - For portus routing, you should route to port 3000 of the portus services
 - For registry routing, you should route to port 5000 of the registry services

-## Official portus image and mariadb
+## More recent portus image and mariadb

-Using most updated official portus image and using mariadb instead of mysql.
+Using recent portus image that built from official and using mariadb instead of mysql.

 ## Added S3 storage backend compatibility to registry service